GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/AWS/data_and_metadata.rst

 Download data via S3
 --------------------

-Follow the guide on our `FAQ </guides/about/faq/>`_ to learn how to download data from AWS S3.
+To learn how to download data from AWS S3, see the `Frequently Asked Questions </guides/about/faq/>`_ page.